-A favourite often found as part of every Malaysian drinks menu is the colourful and refreshing drink called Bandung.
+A favorite often found as part of every Malaysian drinks menu is the colourful and refreshing drink called Bandung.
 This richly flavoured beverage is made of a rose flavoured base which gives the drink its signature pink colour.
 If you have tasted the rose milk drink served in most parts of India, and Falooda in other parts of the world, Bandung served in Malaysia might taste quite familiar.
 You can find this drink in almost every Malacca café and is the perfect solution to quench your thirst and also get refuelled after a hectic day out.
 The drink is also quite famous among Malay communities and is served especially during festive seasons like Ramadan.
 Like with any popular beverages you will also find some exciting variants of Bandung including grass jelly and even soda water.